-Readers, please enjoy this guest blog post by Dr. Debbie Palmer, author of the new Mindful Beauty.
+Readers, please enjoy this guest blog post by Kris Franken, author of the new Call of Intuition.

-Readers, please enjoy this guest blog post by Patti Wigington, author of the new Badass Ancestors.
+Readers, please enjoy this guest blog post by Danu Forest, author of Celtic Tree Magic the new Wild Magic.

 Celtic magic and spirituality has, for me, always been essentially an animist path, seeing the divine in nature, and all of existence infused with spirit.
 It's about our relationship with our gods and the spirits in all their forms, especially the faery folk, and our relationship with the rhythms of life in the natural world.
 The land where we are, the life that surrounds us, the spirits of trees and rivers, fire and storm, animals and ancestors—these are the sources of our magic and our wisdom.
 Celtic magic is a path that has its bones in the wild hills and deep forests, but